Harald-U/workshop-openshift-on-ibm-cloud/1-prereqs.md

 5. Click on the Terminal icon next to it

-Note: You *can* run the the labs locally on your laptop.
-You will need to install the following tools:
+Note: You *could* run the the labs locally on your laptop.
+But then you will need to install the following tools:

 - [docker](https://docs.docker.com/install/)
 - [oc](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install#cli_oc)